EricTarantino/courses-and-certificates/README.md

 # Courses and certificates

-The university courses which I have completet so far at RWTH Aachen are
+The university courses which I have completed so far at RWTH Aachen are

 <b>Computer science</b><br>
 Advanced internet technology<br>